SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Execute the SQL by pressing F5 or the RUN button.
 It should say that the query returned successfully with no result in xxx ms.
 Now we have a new function in the database that we can use to generate some alphashapes or isochrones around our points of interest layer.

+In a nutshell then: the function creates a new table to hold the alphashape polygons.
+It drops and creates a temporary node table.
+It uses the node table to generate an alphashape for each input shape based on the cost given to the function at rumtime.
+These shapes are inserted into the polygon table.
+The function stops when all input features have been processed.

 To execute the function we need the name of our POI table – poi – and a time interval.
 We’ll run the function a couple of times to generate multiple isochrones so 300, 600 and 900 should do.